About Maths Circles

 Topics are loosely organised within strands, so that, once an idea has been encountered, the concept is reinforced and its use practised when that strand is revisited in one or more subsequent Blocks.
 Within strands, specific content has been chosen because it provides plenty of opportunities for students to reason mathematically, in an increasingly ambitious way, but with only a manageable level of technical apparatus and a limited dependence on where students have reached in the school curriculum.

-The long-term sequencing of the MESME curriculum and the specific task design in each session enable mentors to apply research-validated principles of effective pedagogy, including that:
+The long-term sequencing of the AXIOM curriculum and the specific task design in each session enable mentors to apply research-validated principles of effective pedagogy, including that:

 • tasks should develop mathematical understanding